leoharnadi/leoharnadi/README.md

 ### Hi there 👋

-I'm Leo, a computer science undergraduate student from Gadjah Mada University.
-I am currently enrolled in Apple Developer Academy @BINUS.
+I'm Leo, a computer science graduate from Gadjah Mada University.

 ### My Portfolio 💼
 <!--